Lynn-Holly Johnson: Early life and career

-In 1996, Johnson quit acting to concentrate on her family; her last acting role at that time was a made-for-television film, Fugitive X: Innocent Target.
+In 1996, Johnson retired from acting to concentrate on her family; her last acting role at that time was a made-for-television film, Fugitive X: Innocent Target.

 In 2007, she returned to acting in a community theater production of It's a Wonderful Life.

 Personal life

 Johnson currently lives with her husband and their two children in Los Angeles, California.
 In January 2010, Johnson suffered a stroke while on a flight from Florida to Los Angeles.
 Upon medical intervention, Johnson learned that the stroke had been brought on by a patent foramen ovale, a congenital heart defect that had gone undiagnosed.
 She subsequently underwent open heart surgery to treat the condition.

-Johnson's daughter, Jensie, is a competitive gymnast and a member of the Alabama Crimson Tide gymnastics team.